bgd-labs/aave-proposals/src/AaveV3StrategicAssets_20230606/README.md

   ) external onlyOwnerOrManager
 ```

-Utilizing the veToken holdings or sdToken holdings, the DAO can vote to redirect emissions to the DAO's own gauge.
+Utilizing the veToken holdings, the DAO can vote to redirect emissions to the DAO's own gauge.
 Here, by voting for the DAO's gauge, and also purchasing boost, the DAO can expect to earn a lot more BAL rewards over time than just by holding a veToken for example.